top of page

 Capacity: 3,030

-Friar Puck
+50 Years of Friar Puck

-The arena is named after the Reverend Herman D. Schneider, O.P., the founder of Providence College hockey and a longtime teacher at the school.
+The arena was named after the Reverend Herman D. Schneider, O.P., the founder of Providence College hockey and a longtime teacher at the school.
 It was built to bring the popular Friars hockey team back on campus, as they played their home games at various rinks around Providence, including the old Rhode Island Auditorium.
+Ironically, before 1973, the school’s basketball team played on campus at Alumni Hall, and the hockey team played off campus.
+In 1973 the basketball team moved off campus to play at the Providence Civic Center and the hockey team moved back on campus into Schneider Arena.

 The Friars compete in the Hockey East conference along with many of the top teams in New England.
 They have qualified for 15 NCAA tournaments, reaching the Frozen Four on five occasions.
 Providence College won the national championship in 2015.
-Thirty-seven Friar alumni have played in the National Hockey League.
+45 Friar alumni have played in the National Hockey League.

-Food & Beverage 3
+Food & Beverage 4

 Atmosphere 3